 Man stabbed to death in central London’s Knightsbridge

-Officers gave first aid to a 24-year-old man who died at the scene in Seville Street.
+Officers gave first aid to a 24-year-old man, named in tributes as Blue Stevens, who died at the scene in Seville Street.

-Just before 9.30pm on Wednesday, the London Ambulance Service and Air Ambulance responded to reports from the public about a stabbing in Seville Street, near Hyde Park, the Metropolitan Police said.
+Police, ambulance and air ambulance services responded to reports about a stabbing in Seville Street, near Hyde Park, around 9.30pm on Wednesday where a 24-year-old man, found injured, died at the scene.

-Officers attended and gave first aid to a 24-year-old man who had been stabbed, but he died at the scene.
+Bouquets of flowers and cards were laid at the scene, with the victim named in one of the tributes as Blue Stevens.

+The incident happened near luxury hotel The Park Tower Knightsbridge but did not involve any guests or staff, according to a spokesperson.

+They said in a statement: “We are very saddened by this incident that occurred on the street adjacent to our hotel.
+Our thoughts are with the victim’s family at this difficult time.

+“We can confirm that the incident did not involve any of our hotel guests or staff.
+We are fully cooperating with the authorities as they investigate this matter.”

-No arrests have been made so far and a crime scene will remain in place, the force said.
+No arrests have been made so far and a crime scene will remain in place, with the pavement surrounding the hotel and adjacent restaurant Nusr-Et – run by Turkish chef Nusret Gokce, aka “Salt Bae” – closed off.

 The man’s next-of-kin are aware and are being supported by specialist officers.